rust-lang/rust/doc/rust.md

 init : [ '=' | '<-' ] expr ;
 ~~~~~~~~

-A _slot declaration_ has one of two forms:
+A _slot declaration_ introduces a new set of slots, given by a pattern.

-* `let` `pattern` `optional-init`;
-* `let` `pattern` : `type` `optional-init`;

-Where `type` is a type expression, `pattern` is an irrefutable pattern (often
-just the name of a single slot), and `optional-init` is an optional
-initializer.
-If present, the initializer consists of either an assignment
-operator (`=`) or move operator (`<-`), followed by an expression.
+The pattern may be followed by a type annotation, and/or an initializer expression.

-Both forms introduce a new slot into the enclosing block scope.
-The new slot
+When no type annotation is given, the compiler will infer the type,
+or signal an error if insufficient type information is available for definite inference.
-is visible from the point of declaration until the end of the enclosing block
+Any slots introduced by a slot declaration are visible from the point of declaration until the end of the enclosing block scope.
-scope.

-The former form, with no type annotation, causes the compiler to infer the
-static type of the slot through unification with the types of values assigned
-to the slot in the remaining code in the block scope.
-Inference only occurs on
-frame-local variable, not argument slots.
-Function signatures must
-always declare types for all argument slots.

 ### Expression statements